 The new route has introduced advanced technologies in the transportation sector of Ethiopia.
 The road network, with overpasses, underpasses and interchanges, needs sophisticated technologies, such as traffic management centre and intelligent transportation systems (ITS) for effective operation.

-ITS facilities such as traffic cameras and variable message signs (VMS) will enable effective traffic management and incident management control along with safe operations at the new complex road.
+ITS facilities such as traffic cameras and variable message signs (VMS) enables effective traffic management and incident management control along with safe operations at the new complex road.

-Tolling a road is also first time for the nation and is expected to be implemented in future on the Addis Adaba Adama expressway.
+Tolling a road is also first time for the nation and was implemented on the Addis Adaba Adama expressway.

-Toll gates will be installed at Addis Adaba and Adama, as well as at the six interchanges that will connect the new expressway with Dukem, Bishoftu and Modjo towns.
-The toll road will be constructed by CCCC in three sections.
-Each section will have toll gates at every 17km distance.
-The toll road will reduce the travel time to around 40 minutes from the average two hours between Addis Adaba and Adama.
+Toll gates were installed at Addis Adaba and Adama, as well as at the six interchanges that connect the new expressway with Dukem, Bishoftu and Modjo towns.
+The toll road was constructed by CCCC in three sections.
+Each section has toll gates at every 17km distance.
+The toll road reduces the travel time to around 40 minutes from the average two hours between Addis Adaba and Adama.

 Addis Adaba Adama expressway funding

-The project is financed through $350m soft loan from Export-Import (Exim) Bank, with the remaining $262m coming from the Ethiopian Government.
+The project was financed through $350m soft loan from Export-Import (Exim) Bank, with the remaining $262m coming from the Ethiopian Government.